chatally/chatally/packages/whatsapp-cloud/README.md

 ## Reference

-If you do not use the WhatsApp Cloud server in a Chatally application, you have to register a `dispatch` method explicitly and call `listen()` to start the server.
+If you do not use the WhatsApp Cloud server in a ChatAlly application, you have to register a `dispatch` method explicitly and call `listen()` to start the server.

 ### `set dispatch(dispatch: Dispatch)`